 If accepted, up to 20 seconds of your submitted film may be used within a video trailer for the Festival, fully credited.

 Once a work has been submitted it will be reviewed by an international panel of experienced artist film programmers.
 Each work will be scored for issues of quality, commitment, creativity and overall fit within the programme by more than one person on the panel.

 Due to the large number of submissions we are unable to provide feedback on individual works, nor can we offer any mechanism for appeal should your work not be accepted.

-Once a work has been accepted, you will need to provide us with a high quality digital version of the work for us to edit into the Screening Programme, within four weeks of the acceptance notification (ie by 1st March 2015).
+Once a work has been accepted, you will need to provide us with a high quality digital version of the work for us to edit into the Screening Programme, within four weeks of the acceptance notification.
 Failure to send your files/films on time will result in exclusion from the Festival programme.

 For final screening/exhibition copies – in the case of digital video files, this will mean uploading a high quality H264 or ProRes Movie file to a cloud storage space which we can access (such as Dropbox), or sending it to us on a portable hard drive or USB stick.
-In the case of 16mm films, we will require the film print at least one week before the Festival start date in order to do a test screening (ie by 8th April latest).
+In the case of 16mm films, we will require the film print at least one week before the Festival start date in order to do a test screening.